-While respecting the original materials of this terrace house, The Gentleman Architect designed a small side-return extension and dormer loft conversion which truly makes an impact.
+While respecting the original materials of this terrace house, The Gentleman Architect designed a small side extension and dormer loft conversion which truly makes an impact.

 Whether the purpose is as a new sitting room or home office, creating a garden room or outbuilding is without a doubt a great, and sometimes cost-effective, way to increase space.

-While similar projects as this gorgeous addition by Vale Garden Houses start at £35,000, alternatives can start at £10k — more than a shade cheaper than paying to demolish and rebuild walls!
+While similar projects to this gorgeous addition by Vale Garden Houses start at £35,000, alternatives can start at £10k — more than a shade cheaper than paying to demolish and rebuild walls!

 When renovating this cottage, the homeowners chose to simultaneously convert the derelict granary barn which sat adjacent.
 By linking with a small glazed extension, their design married old and new effortlessly.

-Porches are an incredibly practical way to extend a home, without the cost or labour associated with bigger projects.
-Adding a small addition like this can often be completed under Permitted Development (within limitations) but can add some handy square footage to the floorplan and improves kerb appeal.
+Porch extensions are an incredibly practical way to transform a home, without the cost or labour associated with bigger projects.
+Adding a small addition like this can often be completed under permitted development (within limitations) but can add some handy square footage to the floorplan and improve kerb appeal.

 This gable end porch by Anglian Home Improvements creates the perfect spot not just to rummage around for keys, but also to house pesky boots and coats.